bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 inoremap <C-l>     <C-x><C-l>
 ```

-When in insert mode Vim provides a suite of useful context-aware completions via
+When in insert mode, Vim provides a suite of useful context-aware completions via
 the `<Control-x>` prefix.
 However, I find it difficult and annoying to enter
 these completions, the `Control Control` cadence feels too much like Emacs.

-Instead I prefer to use these simpler mappings:
+Instead, I prefer to use these simpler mappings:

 - `Control-]`, complete using the project tags file